-List t List the general learning outcomes this course assesses.
+List the general learning outcomes this course assesses.
 Check 1 to 3.
-Comr Communication ✓ Students will demonstrate their ability to read, write, listen, and speak effectively.
-Creat tivity Students will demonstrate their ability to develop and design, perform, and/or interpret images, materials, and/or ideas in innovative ways.
-Critic al Thinking and Information Literacy Students will demonstrate their ability to evaluate perspectives, evidence, and implications, and to locate, assess, and use information effectively.
-Reas oning and Inquiry Students will demonstrate their ability to solve problems using deductive reasoning and logic, quantitative reasoning, or the scientific method.
-Techr nology Students will demonstrate their ability to evaluate, select, and appropriately use current and emerging tools.
-Globa al Awareness and Ethical Reasoning Students will demonstrate their understanding of global issues, gender and sexual orientation, multicultural perspectives, and/or the role of ethical core values in making personal, social, academic and professional decisions.
-Gene ral Course Objectives Deve elop a foundational knowledge in the principles of CIF writing, and gain practical experience constructing a CIF from start to h.
+Communication Students will demonstrate their ability to read, write, listen, and speak effectively.
+Creativity and Innovative Thinking Students will design, present, and interpret materials, information and ideas in innovative ways.
+Critical Thinking and Information Literacy Students will demonstrate their ability to evaluate perspectives, evidence, and implications, and to locate, assess, and use information effectively.
+Reasoning and Inquiry Students will demonstrate their ability to solve problems using deductive reasoning and logic, quantitative reasoning, or the scientific method.
+Technology Students will demonstrate their ability to evaluate, select, and appropriately use current and emerging tools.
+Global Awareness and Cultural Reasoning Students will demonstrate their understanding of global issues, gender and sexual orientation, and multicultural perspectives.
+General Course Objectives Develop a foundational knowledge in the principles of CIF writing, and gain practical experience constructing a CIF from start to finish.